Gaalpos/autoGit/README.md

-# Power Shell scripts to automate git pull and git push
+# PowerShell scripts to automate git pull and git push

 You need to have enabled the execution of powershell scripts.
 [Hot to enable PowerShell scripts](https://windowsloop.com/enable-powershell-scripts-execution-windows-10/)